ishita-sadhukhan/Telecom-Customer-Churn/README.md

 ## Data Findings

 ### Class Imbalance : Customer Churning Rate: 24%
 There is a class imbalance , ie distribution of records across the classes( Churn/Non-Churned) is not equal.
 Imbalanced classifications pose a challenge for predictive modeling as most of the machine learning algorithms used for classification were designed around the assumption of an equal number of examples for each class.
-This results in models that have poor predictive performance,specifically for the minority class (Churn)
+This results in models that have poor predictive performance,specifically for the minority class (Churn).
+This situation is handled while doing the model building exercise

 ![image](https://user-images.githubusercontent.com/49127037/140165675-6111c524-e74a-4180-a299-00dff7933425.png)

 **1. Tenure and Churning**- A large proportion of the customers either have a very short duration (< 3 months) or a quite long duration ( >5 years).
 Churning customers have much lower tenure with a median of 10 months compared to a median of 38 months for non churners.
 Business can pay attention to customers who are about to complete 10 months
 ![image](https://user-images.githubusercontent.com/49127037/139969885-ceca3cc2-cebe-4e6b-a223-d1505a37eaf0.png)
-We also see that about 60% of churning happens in the 1st month of the customer tenure, and post 5 months churning starts to stable and cuts down to just 35%.
+We also see that about 60% of churning happens in the 1st month of the customer tenure, and post 5 months churning starts to stable and cuts down to almost 35%.
 ![image](https://user-images.githubusercontent.com/49127037/139970514-e2240abb-98b4-4ad1-b142-723f913ea091.png)

 Also, The churn rate is highest, almost 50% for the customers with less than a year of tenure